AFLplusplus/AFLplusplus/instrumentation/README.persistent_mode.md

 real performance benefits.

 A more detailed template is shown in [utils/persistent_mode](../utils/persistent_mode).
-Similarly to the previous mode, the feature works only with afl-clang-fast; `#ifdef` guards can be used to suppress it when using other compilers.
+Similarly to the deferred initialization, the feature works only with afl-clang-fast; `#ifdef` guards can be used to suppress it when using other compilers.

-Note that as with the previous mode, the feature is easy to misuse; if you do not fully reset the critical state, you may end up with false positives or waste a whole lot of CPU power doing nothing useful at all.
+Note that as with the deferred initialization, the feature is easy to misuse; if you do not fully reset the critical state, you may end up with false positives or waste a whole lot of CPU power doing nothing useful at all.
 Be particularly wary of memory leaks and of the state of file descriptors.

 PS.
 Because there are task switches still involved, the mode isn't as fast as "pure" in-process fuzzing offered, say, by LLVM's LibFuzzer; but it is a lot